Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/README.md

 which is a syntactic abstraction of ONE, may be used when writing Kaeon FUSION code by hand.

-The functionality of Kaeon FUSION is dervived from the FUSION system, which allows any ONE or ONE+ document to act as code.
+The functionality of Kaeon FUSION is derived from the FUSION system, which allows any ONE or ONE+ document to act as code.

 ## Contents